Jan-Sliva/Spectrometer/README.md

 # Spectrometer
-Code for my arduino spectrometer. \n
+Code for my arduino spectrometer.
 Image of the spectrometer is saved as Spectrometer.jpg